Building robust test coverage for your APIs can take time. With the Test Creation Agent, you can accelerate this process.

 Define the intent of the test

-When you create a new API test, add a description of what you want the test to accomplish. mabl’s AI will generate test steps to carry out this intent.
+When you create a new API test, add a description of what you want the test to accomplish using natural language. mabl’s AI will generate test steps to carry out this intent.

 When you add a test intent, a new API specification section appears on the test creation form.
 Use this section to add information about the API under test.